samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/README.md

 - Scaled Data (removed to keep object size small, can be added using package functions)

 ### Object Creation
 The steps and functions used for object creation are detailed in script: [Object_Creation.R](LINK_HERE).
-In short objects were created in R using scCustomize & Seurat.
+In short objects were created in R using [scCustomize](https://samuel-marsh.github.io/scCustomize/) & [Seurat]https://github.com/satijalab/seurat.
 Objects were then converted (see [Object_Conversion.R](LINK_HERE)) to SingleCellExperiment and anndata formats using `Seurat::as.SingleCellExperiment()` and `SeuratDisk::SaveH5Seurat` & `SeuratDisk::Convert` functions.

 ### Downloading Datasets